raywo/MMM-PublicTransportLeipzig/README.md

 * Not all stations have a `stationID` assigned (for instance “Klingerweg”).
 * Some stations are stored with unusal names.
 For instance “Nonnenstraße” is stored as “Nonnenstr.”
 * Most station which are also suburban (S-Bahn) or long distance train stops cannot be queried.
+* The API produces quite often errors because of being not reachable or sending data in the wrong format.

 Stations without an assigned `stationID` can be used as starting points for the module as long as a query for their name returns a single result.
 In the example above “Klingerweg” has no `stationID` assigned but a stations query for “Klingerweg” returns just one result so it can be used.
 On the other hand it is not possible to set “Hauptbahnhof” as a starting point for the module.
 Since “Hauptbahnhof” has no `stationID` assigned and a station query returns multiple results.